 Woollahra Council is committed to ensuring staff who are the subject of a report of wrongdoing are treated fairly and reasonably.
 If you are the subject of a report, you will be:

-- > Treated fairly and impartially
+- > treated fairly and impartially

-- Told your rights and obligations under our Policy and Reporting System
+- > told your rights and obligations under our Policy and Reporting System

-- Kept informed during any investigation
+- > kept informed during any investigation

-- Figure 3.
-Given the opportunity to respond to any allegation made against you
+- > given the opportunity to respond to any allegation made against you

-- > Told the result of any investigation
+- > told the result of any investigation

 16. Review